sofiapag/python-data-collection/solution.md

 > - Define and implement a database schema that can store this configuration.
 > - Expose a REST API to create/delete these entities.
 > - Handle some validation of inputs where sensible.

+- Implemented `Crop` model that represents the database schema
+- Exposed create and delete endpoints for `Crop`
+  - Included get endpoints for single or array of crops with pagination for validation
+  - Included all possible response status in Open API documentation
+- Handle validation with `sqlmodel` `Field` and `FastAPI` `Query`

 ### Authentication and Security